citation-file-format/citation-file-format/README.md

 repository-code: "https://github.com/citation-file-format/my-research-software"
 ```

+## Format specifications

+You can find the complete format specifications in the [Guide to the Citation File Format schema](schema-guide.md).

 ## Why should I add a `CITATION.cff` file to my repository?

 When you do this, great things may happen: